andrea-montanari/Briscola_multiplayer/README.md

 ```

 ## Notes
-* Replace "python" with "py" in all the above mentioned command in case the "python" command doesn't work.
+* Replace "python" with "py" in all the above mentioned commands in case the "python" command doesn't work.

 * In the server machine it is sufficient to keep the files "Server.py", "remote_connection_config.py" and "Pipfile", while in the client machines all the files are necessary with exception of "Server.py".